ActiMates

-ActiMates were a short-lived series of interactive toys released by Microsoft Kids in September 1997.
+ActiMates were a short-lived series of interactive robotic toys released by Microsoft Kids in September 1997.
 The toys are in the form of licensed dolls which can interact with episodes of their respective television series from 1997 to 2000 or on special ActiMates-compatible VHS tapes and computer games.
 The toys were marketed as educational tools and gave positive affirmations for correct answers from the user.

 Characters

 Microsoft released seven characters based on their three respective television series: Barney in 1997, Arthur, with his sister D.W. from the 1996 series in 1998 and the Teletubbies in 1999.
 Barney was the first to be released, was first displayed at the New York Toy Fair that year and became a success during the holiday season.

 Television and computer interaction

 The dolls can interact with a television set and computer (the Teletubbies can't interact with the computer) using TV and PC packs.
 They can also be played standalone without the VCR, even with taped recordings on a blank VHS and computer packs.
 The barcode on the left side of the video frame and screen indicates that the show is ActiMates-compatible.

 Three ActiMates Barney PC games released at launch, with more additional software to be released for Barney.